-A. Applicants are solicited from trainees who have completed at least one year of postgraduate training at The Bowen Center.
-Eligible applicants must have completed a professional clinical graduate degree (for example, social work, counseling, pastoral counseling, psychiatric nursing).
+A. Applicants are solicited from trainees who have completed at least one to two years of postgraduate training at The Bowen Center.
+Eligible applicants must have completed a professional clinical graduate degree (e.g., including but not limited to social work, counseling, pastoral counseling, psychiatric nursing, or psychology).

 B. When there are more applicants than openings, the internship committee will consider the application, years of learning Bowen theory, and information from a personal interview.

 IV.
 General Structure

 A. Time Frame:

 1. The intern will receive referrals from the clinic coordinator and conduct consultations with individuals and families.
 The intern will complete the necessary casework and billing and attend clinic and staff meetings, training programs, and conferences.
 The intern will be available for weekly supervision with a faculty member.